mode51/Tungsten/NuGet/Tungsten.Net/Readme.txt

 ﻿Tungsten.Net is a client/server tcp socket library.
 Client and server classes are provided, with and without assymetric encryption.

+5.2.2017 v1.2.4
+All target dlls are now named Tungsten.Net.dll - this should help with cross-framework compatability

 4.28.2017 - v1.2.3.4
 W.Net.Sockets.Socket.Name will now be the remoteAddress + ":" + remotePort (ie: "127.0.0.1:5150")
 W.Net.Sockets.FormattedSocket has been renamed to FormattedClient